Net-AI-Git/PSD-env/main/docs/app_save_utils.md

 **Location:** `app/save_utils.py`

 **Purpose:**
 Creates a special image containing a log-log plot of the envelope with a table of all envelope points listed below.
 The table is wrapped into multiple rows and columns if needed.
+The layout uses a maximum of 4 columns per row (changed from 5) and a figure width of 14.0 inches (increased from 12.8) to accommodate wider value columns.

 **Parameters:**
 - `envelope_data (np.ndarray)` - Envelope data with shape (N, 2), column 0 = frequencies, column 1 = envelope values